FAMOUS CHRISTIAN WOMEN IN HISTORY

 Anne Bradstreet was a Christian poet of the 17th Century.
 She was born in Northampton but in 1630 she emigrated to North America.

 Margaret Fell 1614-1702

-She co-founded the Quakers with George Fox.
+She was one of the co-founders of the Quakers.
 One of the books she wrote was called Women's Speaking Justified, Proved and Knowed of the Scriptures.

 Anne Dutton 1692-1765 Anne was a theologian